ravibhagw/ravibhagw.github.io/_posts/2023-01-29-xbs-cardmaker-2.markdown

 The code to build the card could load these templates and use fixed points in the image to render any overlay images or text I needed.
 There was lots of blank space and flexibility.
 These templates would be an excellent canvas to start assembling the hockey cards.

+Now that I had the templates I needed, I could start writing code to merge all of these together into a sensible output.